klesun-productions/klesun-productions.github.io/entry/public_personal/sys_admin_to_developer_questions.md

 - What is regular expressions?
   - A language used to describe the pattern of a string to ensure that it matches a specific format and to extract particular parts of the string.

+- When you create a Date object by passing it a datetime string without timezone offset, in which timezone will it be interpreted?
+  - Local time from windows settingss

+- In javascript, what will be the result of 0.1 + 0.2?
+Not 0.3.
+Why?
+  - 0.30000000000000004

+- How many threads does javascript code normally use?
+  - 1. Javascript handles concurrency with async callback and event loop rather than threads.

+- What software do you normally use to compile javascript code into an executable program?
+  - Trap question.
+Javascript is an interpreted language, not compiled.
+Possible accepted alternate answers, though: webpack/bundler/vite/typescript/v8/browser/node/etc...

 ## CSS questions (6 questions)